fbbdev/fbbdev.github.io/about.md

 ## Research

 Structural proof theory studies patterns of reasoning and rules of inference, and the interactions that arise between them when they are combined to form complex systems.
-It employs methods from the _theory and semantics of programming languages_, as well as from _computability_ and _complexity theory_.
-It contributes back to computer science methods for _improving software correctness_, like _typing systems_ and formal methods for _program verification_.
+It borrows techniques from the _theory and semantics of programming languages_, as well as from _computability_ and _complexity theory_.
+It contributes back to computer science techniques for _improving software correctness_, like _typing systems_ and formal methods for _program verification_.

 Some of my research output is available at the [writings page](/writings).